-With our two Clusters of Excellence, we are demonstrating that we are not only located in the most research-intensive region in Europe, but that we are also driving forward cutting-edge research as a university of technology.
+With our two Clusters of Excellence, we are demonstrating that we are not only located in one of the most research-intensive region in Europe, but that we are also driving forward cutting-edge research as a university of technology.
 Together with our partners, we find solutions to relevant questions of the present.

 Our Clusters of Excellence 'QuantumFrontiers' and 'SE²A - Sustainable and Energy Efficient Aviation' are helping to shape a more sustainable world of tomorrow in different ways with their research.
 Their fundamental research enables us to conserve resources in the long term and assume responsibility for our society and future generations.